Choosing and Using Credit Wisely

 More info about an APR.
 The APR is the cost of credit, expressed as a yearly rate.
 It must be disclosed before you become obligated.

-What about annual fees?
+Annual fees.
 Annual membership or participation fees range from zero to hundreds of dollars for “gold” or “platinum” cards.
 Be sure to factor this into your decision when selecting a card.

 Transaction fees and other charges.
-If you aren’t careful, fees can really add up quickly.
+If you aren’t careful, fees can add up quickly.
 Some issuers charge a fee if you use the card to get a cash advance, if you make a late payment or if you exceed your credit limit.
 Some charge a monthly fee whether or not you use the card.
 Do your best to avoid any additional fees.

-What happens if my payment is late?
+Late payments.
 One late payment to a credit card can have devastating effects on your financial life.
 Some cards with low rates for on-time payments apply a very high APR if you are late even just once in any specified time period.
 These rates sometimes exceed 20%.
 Information about delinquency rates should be disclosed to you on credit card applications or in solicitations that do not require an application.
 Once your APR is raised because of a late payment, it’s difficult to get it lowered again.
 But it’s always smart to call if this happens—often, if it’s a first-time offense, you’ll be able to get the charge reversed and APR lowered.

-Tips to Choosing and using a credit card
+Choosing and using a credit card

 Nearly every day, you’re involved in some type of financial transaction.
 When you have a credit card, it can be tempting to use it too often, racking up debt before you know it.
 If you’ve ever seen the movie “Confessions of a Shopaholic,” you know how credit card abuse can get out of control.
 Interest and late fees add up to a lot more than that new pair of shoes cost.
 To keep you in check, think of your credit card as a bundle of cash instead of a handy piece of plastic.
 If you don’t have that money in the bank—or at least enough to pay minimum balances on time—don’t spend it.